 Where to Find Turnkey Rental Properties for Sale

 A simple online search will bring up potential turnkey rental properties for sale.
-However, we do not recommend you go this route.
-As we mentioned earlier, there is no industry standard for the definition of ‘turnkey’, and you could find yourself working with a shady turnkey real estate company and put your money at risk.
+The problem is there’s no industry standard for what ‘turnkey’ actually means, so quality varies wildly, and you could find yourself working with a shady turnkey real estate company and put your money at risk.
+We recommend working with a company that has a proven vetting process rather than going it alone.

-To find the best turnkey rental properties for sale, we strongly recommend using a reputable real estate investing company or club, such as RealWealth.
-The turnkey teams we recommend sell off-market single family and multi-family investment properties in top U.S. markets.
-In addition, we never mark up the properties.
-Other turnkey investing clubs don’t follow the same standards as we do.
+RealWealth’s vetted teams sell off-market single-family and multi-family properties in top U.S. markets, and we never mark up the properties.
+What you see is what you pay.
+Other companies don’t follow the same standards as we do.
 If you go out on your own, be sure to assess everything they do, as a bad location can tank your ROI, and a property mark-up can affect your bottom line.

 View Turnkey Rental Properties for Sale Now